What is Starlix?

-Starlix is usually taken 3 times daily, within 30 minutes before eating a meal.
-Follow your doctor's instructions.
+Starlix is usually taken 3 times daily, within 1 to 30 minutes before a meal.
 If you skip a meal, do not take your dose of Starlix.
 Wait until your next meal.

 Starlix is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.

 Initial dose: 120 mg orally 3 times a day before meals